 Experimental animal studies considered for each health effect were evaluated using general study quality considerations discussed in Section 4 of the Preamble and in the literature search section, and the attributes described above.
-The rationales for selecting the strongest studies that reported the health effects are summarized below.
+The rationales for selecting the strongest studies that reported effects on the nervous system, urinary system, and prostate are summarized below.